Monitoring from Google Cloud's operations suite Logs

-If enabled, Stackdriver Logs provide a simple way to view the logs generated by your Cloud Extensions.
+If enabled, Google Cloud's operations suite Logs provide a simple way to view the logs generated by your Cloud Extensions.

 To display logs from your Cloud Extensions, follow the directions from